CrimeReports Launches Next-Generation Crime Analytics Tool

 Command Central Offers Law Enforcement Agencies Powerful Crime Analysis Tools

-“The demand for Command Central has been extremely high, with over 100 agencies already evaluating a purchase,” said Greg Whisenant, founder and CEO of CrimeReports.
-“Command Central is the result of intense collaboration with law enforcement agencies across the US and Canada that used, tested, and gave feedback on features and functionality.
-In line with the company’s business practice, prices are extremely affordable for agencies of all sizes.”
+Command Central includes a dashboard display with a variety of analytics.
+Some features include anomaly detection for indicating a change in crime rates, trending visualizations, an interactive map of crime hot spots and other powerful tools that enable the most efficient use of police resources to target crime.

-Command Central includes a dashboard display with a variety of analytics to support CompStat-style analysis.
-Features include: anomaly detection for indicating a change in crime rates, trending visualizations, an interactive map of crime hot spots and other powerful tools that enable the most efficient use of law enforcement resources to target crime.
+Command Central is the result of rigorous testing from twenty police agencies across the country who used, tested, and gave feedback on all its features and functionality.

 Command Central requires no additional infrastructure and can be up and running within 24 hours.
 And because it is web-based, there is no additional cost for maintenance or updates.